 While all of our residents participate in our resident-as-teacher programs and are offered extensive opportunities to develop and fine-tune their teaching and leadership skills, we have designed a novel Clinician Educator Track to help those who envision a career in medical education the opportunity to fully develop the knowledge and skills needed to succeed in a future clinician educator.

 In addition to the Clinician Educator Track, all of our residents receive extensive opportunities to learn about medical education and to develop their teaching skills.
-This year we have developed a novel week-long course on medical education for residents who want even more opportunities to become an exceptional medical educator.
-The Foundations of Medical Education Course will utilize a "flipped classroom" model to stimulate group discussions and learning on common topics such as adult learning theory, cognitive learning theory, feedback, small group teaching, bedside teaching, and ambulatory teaching.
-In addition, during the course residents will have ample opportunity to practice these skills and receive feedback from educational leaders.
+We recently developed a yearly, novel week-long course on medical education for residents who want even more opportunities to become an exceptional medical educator.
+The Foundations of Medical Education Course utilizes a "flipped classroom" model to stimulate group discussions and learning on common topics such as adult learning theory, cognitive learning theory, feedback, small group teaching, bedside teaching, and ambulatory teaching.
+In addition, during the course residents have ample opportunity to practice these skills and receive feedback from educational leaders.

 Over 25 years ago Beth Israel Deaconess Medical Center created a novel teaching, learning and patient care environment in the form of our medical firm system.
 At the time, BIDMC was one of the first institutions in the country to create and utilize such a firm structure.
 Each house officer is assigned to a firm for the duration of their training.
 The Firm is led by a Firm Chief, Associate Firm Chief, and Chief Medical Resident; this group organizes teaching on the Firm, social events, and provides mentorship and feedback.
 The Firms each have geographical homes on the wards.
 When on a general medicine ward rotation, a house officer will always go to the same floor—work with the same nurses, case managers, and staff—under the direction of the Firm leadership.
 They will work with other residents and interns on the same Firm, and each week they will go to Firm Conference, led by the Firm Chief and Associate Firm Chief.
 In this way, a smaller group of residents and housestaff get to know each other very well.
 On all other rotations (ambulatory, ICU, cardiology, oncology, electives, etc.), residents work with any other resident from the entire residency—you get to know everyone in the program.
 Throughout the year, Firm leadership is available to serve as mentors and advisors, and also arrange formal, individual meetings several times a year.